2mol/juricho.me/content/_index.md

 +++

-Hi, I'm Juri!
+Hi, I'm Juri 👋

 I'm a developer, currently employed as a full-stack engineer at [Valora Digital](https://valora.digital/).
-I work on autonomous stores and making critical systems beautiful and reliable.
+I work on autonomous stores and on making critical systems beautiful and reliable.

 I have a deep nagging feeling that we _still_ haven't scratched the surface of what human-computer interaction could be.
 Some day I'll elaborate on that.